Skip to main content

 Cultural Significance:

-Aleppo was a major stop on the Silk Road, making it a culinary crossroads.
-The city's cuisine reflects centuries of trade and cultural exchange, particularly evident in its spice usage and pastry techniques.
+Aleppo was a major stop on the Silk Road, which turned it into a culinary crossroads.
+You can taste those centuries of trade and exchange in how the city uses spices and works its pastry.

 Signature Dishes: